MartinT518/thap_mobile_clone-main/replit.md

 ## System Architecture

 The application is built with Flutter 3.32.0 and Dart 3.8, utilizing a layered architecture comprising Presentation, State, Service, Repository, and Data layers.
-MobX is employed for reactive state management, and Dio handles HTTP requests.
-Localization is managed via EasyLocalization, supporting 14 languages.
+Currently undergoing migration from MobX/GetIt to Riverpod/GoRouter for modern state management and routing.
+Dio handles HTTP requests, and localization is managed via EasyLocalization, supporting 14 languages.
 The UI adheres to Material Design principles with a component-based structure, emphasizing reusability.
-The Replit deployment strategy involves building a release-mode Flutter web app and serving it statically to ensure stability and performance.
-A key feature is the "Ask AI" functionality, which integrates with multiple AI providers (OpenAI, Google Gemini, Perplexity, Deepseek) to offer contextual product-related questions and answers, including a "Demo Mode" for testing without real API keys.
+The Replit deployment strategy involves building a release-mode Flutter web app and serving it statically via the `serve` npm package on port 5000.

+**Demo Mode:** The application is currently configured in demo mode (`Env.isDemoMode = true`) which enables automatic authentication bypass for testing purposes.
+When demo mode is active:
+- Authentication uses `AuthRepositoryDemo` instead of real Google Sign-In
+- Auto-signs in as "Demo User" (demo@example.com) without credentials
+- All AI providers can operate in demo mode without real API keys
+- To disable demo mode for production: `flutter build web --dart-define=DEMO_MODE=false`

+**Recent Migration Status (Nov 2025):**
+- ✅ Successfully migrated from MobX to Riverpod for auth, wallet, and scan features
+- ✅ App compiles with zero errors and runs in web preview
+- ⚠️ Legacy GetIt service locator still active for backward compatibility
+- 📋 Next: Complete Riverpod migration for remaining features

 ## External Dependencies